28 October, 2024

 Safe zones in YouTube Shorts for vertical and horizontal videos

-Safe zones in YouTube Shorts for vertical and horizontal videos.
+Safe Zones in YouTube Shorts for vertical and horizontal videos.

 Snapchat Safe Zones

-Snapchat’s safe areas will differ based on what type of advertising and attachments will be used.
+Snapchat’s safe areas differ based on what type of advertising and attachments will be used.
 Ads displayed in “Spotlight” also have designated Safe Zones.
 Below, we provide a table with safe area parameters for creative formats at 1920×1080 resolution.

 CreativeSafe Zone for StoriesSafe Zone for Spotlight